 How to cope with grief on Valentine's Day

-Mark Welkin, journalist and author of three grief books, provides advice and guidance on surviving Valentine’s Day whilst grieving the loss of a loved one.
+Advice and guidance on surviving Valentine’s Day whilst grieving the loss of a loved one

 Valentine’s Day has the potential to become one of the most upsetting days of the year, especially if you grieve the loss of your other half.
 It’s near impossible to avoid the build up to the “couple’s holiday” and even if you do, you can’t protect yourself from the emotional pain and the memories of being with your Valentine who is no longer with us.
 Grief experts suggest that in order to get around that, you need to have a plan.

 This guide explains how to cope with grief on Valentine’s Day and suggests some of the things you can do to make it your day and avoid thinking about your loss.

 The obvious thing to do is to take the day off, particularly if you are already dreading the pitiful looks from your colleagues at work.
 Make it your day and do whatever you wish but take the time to plan for it in advance so that your attention is away from the reminders of your loss.

 Plan a day trip, visit a museum, an art gallery, meet up with a relative, a friend who is single or use it as an opportunity to have a lazy day at home.
 It’s your day and you decide how to spend it.

 If you are the sort of person who prefers to express their emotions and feelings in a more creative manner, Valentine’s Day is the perfect opportunity to do that.
 Unleash your creativity and use the emotional juxtaposition of the past and present to fuel your imagination and turn grief into art.

 Write a short story or a poem, paint a picture or draw something that captures your mood and represents the feelings for your lost loved one.
 Think of the special moments you shared together or the places you visited and bring them to life in your chosen medium.